See below for the full set of SEAI guidelines for applying for the Solar Panels PV Grant

 Residential homes will be eligible for support once per technology.

-required to have received a grant offer from SEAI before proceeding with any works.
+Applicants are required to have received a grant offer from SEAI before proceeding with any works.

 2 Grants available: